 This is the one dish that I absolutely love.
-Well you probably think I say that about a lot of the recipes I feature on my blog.
+Well you probably think I say that about a lot of the recipes I feature on my website.
 But if your memories of eating Kheema Pav were anything like mine you would agree when I say it is THE quintessential dish in Indian cafes and street food stalls all across India.

 A no frills cafe would be the best place to sample this delight and as a family we always did.
 Peeling, chipping paint off the walls, Portuguese inspired furniture with fans dotted along the ceiling that barely moved.
 The artwork, paintings and photos all resonated the 50’s & 60’s old school lifestyle in India.
 But we were only there for the food which was always honest, freshly cooked and ever so delicious.
 Scrolling down the mouth watering menu, debating what I should order so I don’t miss out on any of the dishes.
 Our order would include Mutton gravy, kebabs, cutlets, some offal dishes cooked in spiced gravies like bheja fry (brain fry), kaleji (liver) masala or gurda (kidney) curry.
 And of course kheema pav.
 Kheema or minced lamb slow cooked in spices garnished with fresh coriander was always served with what we called laadi pav.
 A generously helping of kheema mopped up with pav & squeeze of lemon eaten to my heart’s content.
 The melt in your mouth spiced kheema with a hint of zingy lemon cutting through the heat and richness of the dish with crispy red onion salad.
 That’s exactly how I remember it.